raspberrypilearning/tree-life-simulator/en/step_6.md

 --- /task ---

 Maya is a Scientist and knows that a typical hardwood tree can absorb as much as 48 pounds of carbon dioxide per year.
 Using this she can calculate the expected amount of CO2 absorbed by the forest each year.
+Add a calculation so that the expected CO2 absorbed is calculated throughout the simulation.

 --- task ---

-Add a `forever`{:class="block3control"} block to the end of your code so that the calculation runs continuously throughout the simulation.
-Inside the `forever`{:class="block3control"} loop add a `set CO2 absorbed to 0`{:class="block3variables"} block.
-Replace the `0` with a `multiply`{:class="block3operators"} operator to set up the calculation.
-In the first circle add a `trees`{:class="block3variables"} block and in the second circle type `48`
+Add a `forever`{:class="block3control"} block to the end of your code.
+Inside the `forever`{:class="block3control"} loop add a `set CO2 absorbed to 0`{:class="block3variables"} block replacing the `0` with a `multiply`{:class="block3operators"} operator to set up the calculation.
+In the operator add a `trees`{:class="block3variables"} block and the second value `48`

 ![image of the Maya sprite](images/maya-sprite.png)